National Power Corporation: Watershed and dams management

 National Power continues to fulfill its mandate to manage the 11 watersheds and 22 dams under its stewardship.
 From 2008 up to 2012, NPC was able to rehabilitate a total of 2608 hectare in its watershed areas, mainly through reforestation and agro-forestry initiatives.
 It continues to play a role in supporting the government's drive towards climate change mitigation.
 At the same time, NPC continuously updates its dam safety protocols and flood control programs in keeping with international best practices.

 Organization

-Below is a table listing the officials of NAPOCOR which are appointed by the President of the Philippines.
+Below is a table listing the officials of NAPOCOR which are appointed by the President of the Philippines with the consent of the Commission on Appointments (CA).
 The NAPOCOR organization consists of president and CEO serving as head of the government agency, secretaries of Departments of Finance, Energy, Environment and Natural Resources, Interior and Local Government, Budget and Management, Trade and Industry and Agriculture, with DOF secretary serving as ex officio chairman and DOE secretary as ex officio vice chairman, Director-General of National Economic and Development Authority, and Corporate Secretary.
-The NAPOCOR organization also forms the government agency's board of directors.
+The NAPOCOR organization also forms the government agency's board of directors known as the National Power Board.